imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 ### Updating workflow for our project

-Example workflow file I copied from Hugo setup action wouldn't work for our project structure.
+Example workflow file I copied from GitHub Actions for Hugo action wouldn't work for our project structure.
 Also I would like to add some improvements.
 Mainly

 -   Add comments for the parts that I do not know or may be confusing in the future
 -   Add links to used custom actions' documentation